 Although these tools are widely used as a global practice, there are a few venture capital funds that invest in Kazakhstan so far and their development is mainly provided with the support of the State.
 This process has considerably been intensified in recent years.
-In this regard, there is a need to create supportive conditions and the legislative framework i to facilitate the venture capital market develop independently and effectively.
+In this regard, there is a need to create conditions for the legislative improvement to let the venture capital market develop independently with a high competition among them.

 10.4.3.
-Tax Incentives
+Tax incentives

-Taxes breaks are among the most common tools used by governments in order to motivate the private sector in acting along with outlined priorities.
+Taxes breaks are among the most common tools used by governments in order to incentivize the private sector in acting along with outlined priorities.
 Kazakhstan is also using these tools for boosting innovative capacity of the country.
 A distinctive feature of the national technology parks is the presence of Special Economic Zones (SEZ) with tax benefits and customs regimes.